dmorse/pscf/doc/user-man/compile-cmake.rst

-If you choose to install software within a standard location within your user directory, one common choice for this is a hidden directory of your home directory named .local.
+If you choose to install software within a standard location within your user directory, one common choice for this is a hidden directory of your home directory named ".local" .

-One advantage of the first two options listed above is that both install all of the software within your user directory, and thus do not require adminstrative privileges.
-This also makes it somewhat easier for you to see what you have installed and remove it if ever desired.
-The further logistical advantage of the first option, of installing within the pscf/ directory that also contains the source code, is that it keeps all of the files associated with PSCF in a single directory tree within the user directory.
+One advantage of the first two options listed above is that both install all executable files within your user directory, and thus do not require adminstrative privileges.
+This also makes it somewhat easier for you to see what files you have installed (since these files are not placed in directories containing many files associated with other applications), and remove them if you ever desire.
+The further administrative advantage of the first option, of installing executables within the pscf/ directory that also contains the source code, is that it keeps all of the files associated with PSCF in a single directory tree within the user directory.

-The main disadvantage of both the first and second options is that, because both install files within your user directory, they both guarantee that you will have to modify some operating system environment variables in order to allow the operating system to find the PSCF executable and to allow the python intepreter to find python modules that are provided to faciliitate data analysis.
-Conversely, the advantage of installing in /usr/local is that, because this puts the executable in a standard location, the operating system should be able to automatically find the pscf executable.
+The main disadvantage of both the first and second options is that, because both install files within your user directory, they will both require you to modify some operating system environment variables in order to allow the operating system to find the PSCF executable and to allow the python intepreter to find python modules that are provided to faciliitate data analysis.
 Instructions for modifying the relevant environment variables, if necessary, are given below.

+The advantage of installing in /usr/local is that, because this puts executables in a standard location, the operating system should be able to automatically find the pscf executable.
+If you are not an experienced unix programmer, we recommend that you install in a user directory (either the pscf/ tree or the user .local directory) rather than in /usr/local.

 **Invoke cmake**